-The mission of Waseda Business School is to create actionable management knowledge and to develop insightful leaders with global perspectives.
+The mission of Waseda Business School is to create actionable management knowledge and to develop insightful and responsible leaders with global perspectives.
 Here, we foster a learning community of faculty and students.

 Diploma Policy (Requirements for Graduation and Earning a Degree)

 Waseda University’s mission is to foster diverse learning and exchanges of culture, language, and values in order to educate professionals able to contribute independently to global society.
 To achieve this mission, the University’s comprehensive and creative capacities must be brought to bear to provide such opportunities through its systematic curriculum, and the educational and student environments provided university-wide.